EJahren/property-based-testing-slides/slides.md

 ----

-# Writing your own generators
+# Writing your own strategies

+Note: There is this feature called shrinking...

 ----